sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

      - It adds new columns for each element of a struct present in a Column data.
    * - Explode
      - It adds new rows for each value of an array data that is contained in a column data.
+   * - Hive Incremental
+     - It facilitates reading data from a Hive table incrementally using watermark data.
+   * - Save Watermark
+     - It facilitates saving updated status information so that new data are read during next cycle.

 Columns Rename